Patellofemoral Pain Syndrome – Runner’s Knee

 Part 2: How do you treat runner’s knee?

 This is an important preventative measure for just about any running-related injury.
-However, there are specific stretches you can do to treat undue pressure or strain on the muscles and joints around your knee.
+However, there are specific stretches you can do to treat undue pressure or strain on the muscles and joints around your joint.
 There are many stretches that can be done without accessories, but some of the more powerful stretches may need extra materials.
 In general, it’s a good idea to invest in a resistance band, yoga mat, ball and/or step for these exercises.

 In recent years, stretching as a vital part of a runner’s routine has fallen out of popularity.
 Some studies made into the validity of this practice concluded that it wasn’t very effective for treating injuries, and in some cases may even increase the risk of injury.
 These studies, while frequently quoted even to this day, had major flaws and inconsistencies in their data.
 A more rigorous study concluded that quad flexibility is very important to preventing runner’s knee, as well as other running injuries.